-As a result of these harvesting practices, we observed high rates of adult tree morbidity and mortality across the growing region in areas we visited.
-We did not observe a single site during the September-October 2016 trip that had well-managed trees or a majority of healthy trees despite repeatedly asking to see healthy areas.
-This was blatantly obvious at the non-viable study site in Ga'ab where the adult trees were dead and dying (long: 46.83553492, Lat: 10.30832756).
+As a result of these harvesting practices, we observed high rates of adult tree morbidity and mortality across the growing region.
+We did not observe a single site that had well-managed trees or a majority of healthy trees.
+This was blatantly obvious at the non-viable study site in Ga'ab where the adult trees were dead and dying.

-Based on a transect analysis at Madar Moge, less than 25% of the trees observed were in good to fair condition.
-By contrast, at least 30% of the trees were dead or almost dead, and the remaining 65% were in poor condition (out of 173 adult and adolescent trees, excluding seedlings).
+Based on a quadrant analysis at Madar Moge, less than 25% of the trees observed were in good to fair condition.
+By contrast, at least 30% of the trees were dead or almost dead, and the remaining 45% were in poor condition.
 Trees that were tagged in Ruqus in 2010 were found dead in 2016.
 A harvester told us he was losing 20-30 trees per square kilometer per year-a significant percentage of the tree population.
 In every place we visited, harvesters told us the same cause for the death: overharvesting and a boring worm, most likely a longhorn beetle, called "xare" (Strumia et al. 2007, Groenendijk et al. 2012; Corroborating photograph from findings, Appendix, Figure 6).

-5. Animosity towards NGOs, the government, and companies, and the importance of trustbuilding with local communities
+5. Animosity towards NGOs, the government, and companies, and the importance of trust-building with local communities